-Lightly coated in a seasoned flour mixture and gently cooked, these pan fried smelt come together quickly and are so delicious as an appetizer or main with your favourite side.
+Lightly coated in a seasoned flour mixture and gently cooked, this pan-fried smelt recipe comes together quickly and is so delicious as an appetizer or main with your favourite side.
 Don’t forget a squeeze of lemon when enjoying!

-Sharing a special recipe with you guys today – pan fried smelt.
+Sharing a special recipe with you all today; it’s pan-fried smelt.

 I just love the vast variety of seafood we have here in Newfoundland (and this smelt recipe is no exception.
 Some of my favourite recipes using Newfoundland & Labrador seafood are salt cod fish cakes, baked arctic char and cod au gratin.

 My parents love being outside during the winter months and spend a lot of time snowmobiling and ice fishing.
-These smelt were fished from the cold waters of Labrador and were given to me.
+These smelts were fished from the cold waters of Labrador and were given to me.
 How cool is that?

 Smelt freeze really well.
 Pretty much as soon as they were caught, they were cleaned and frozen.
 I just thawed in my refrigerator and used in this recipe.
 Talk about fresh!

 So, suffice to say, this recipe (and main ingredient) is extra special to me!

-A picture my parents snapped of the smelt –
+A picture my parents snapped of the smelts:

 What Are Smelt?

-Smelt are a small fish (approximately 6 inches or so in length) with a silvery/slightly green-ish exterior and white flesh inside.
+Smelt is a small fish (approximately 6 inches or so in length) with a silvery or slightly green-ish exterior and white flesh inside.
 Here in Canada, they are quite common in the North Atlantic ocean, where they are a popular food source for other fish species, like salmon.

 Here in the waters of the island portion of the province (Newfoundland), we have fish that are quite similar to smelt called “capelin.”

-Capelin, actually, are part of the smelt family.
+Capelin, actually, is part of the smelt family.
 In the middle of summer, if you go on the shores, you can actually see the capelin rolling in on the beach rocks.
 They’re trying to get away from whales (who enjoy them as a food source).
 It’s quite the sight to see, I tell ya!